Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

 ## Load Firmware from RPM or ZIP file

-This procedure will read a single local RPM (or ZIP) file and upload firmware images to S3 and create image records for firmware not already in FAS.
+This procedure will read a single local RPM (or ZIP) file, upload firmware images to S3, and create image records for any firmware not already in FAS.

 1. Copy the file to ncn-m001 or one of the other NCNs.